woodpecker-ci/example-config-service/Readme.md

 Then run using `go run .`.

-Make sure to configure your woodpecker instance with the correct endpoint and configure the same secret.
+Make sure to configure your woodpecker instance with the correct **endpoint** and configure the same **secret**.
 See [Woodpeckers documentation here](https://woodpecker-ci.org/docs/administration/external-configuration-api)

 eg: